reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 4. We have the option of getting the response body in raw JSON format which needs to be further processed with a JSON parser or a structured POJO that can be directly used in the application.
 5. Request body is sent by wrapping the POJOs in a `HttpEntity` class.
 6. `RestTemplate` can be customized with an HTTP client library, error handler, and message converter.
-7. Lastly, calling `RestTemplate` methods results in blocking of the request thread till the response is received.
+7. Lastly, calling `RestTemplate` methods results in blocking the request thread till the response is received.
 Reactive `WebClient` is advised to be used for new applications.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/resttemplate).